 Markings, Colors, and Types

 Fortunately for me, I happened to run across a Patti Playpal doll recently at a local rummage sale.
-At first I thought it was a mannequin and was pleasantly surprised when I took her out of a box and found out she was actually a companion doll.
-My Patti needs to be re-strung (to hold her legs on so she can walk) and she is also missing a part for the bottom of her head (where it attached to the neck) but she came with 2 outfits and her original shoes.
-I made a stunning buy of my disassembled Patti for just $5! (pleasant surprise—when I emptied the box there were the missing pieces to restring my Patti—now she's been put back together and is whole again)
+At first, I thought it was a mannequin and was pleasantly surprised when I took her out of a box and found out she was actually a companion doll.
+My Patti needs to be re-strung (to hold her legs on so she can walk), and she is also missing a part for the bottom of her head (where it attached to the neck), but she came with two outfits, and her original shoes.
+I made a stunning buy of my disassembled Patti for just $5! (pleasant surprise—when I emptied the box, there were the missing pieces to restring my Patti—now she's been put back together and is whole again)

 It had been a lot of years since I had seen Patti, so I started doing some research on her and what set her apart from other companion dolls that were made after Patti was introduced (many other doll-makers jumped on the bandwagon making dolls like her after the success of Patti).

 - Patti dolls have one of these markings on their heads: Ideal Doll Toy Corp.
 G-35 or B-19-1 (There were few other companies then that actually put their company mark on their companion dolls) My Patti doll has the number G-35-6.